KarlEST/ChuBot/README.md

 - Help: prints commands help information
 - Calculator: can evaluate mathematical expressions such as "(1+5)/2"
 - Lunch: displays today's lunch menus
+- Insane: everything and anything is insane

 ## Ideas for bot:
 - Lmgtfy: Generates *Let me google that for you* url
 - ++: Give and track positive things your friends do in Slack
 - Weather: Get location and time based weather predictions
 - Statistics: Get daily statistics about talking in chat
+- Gambling: Gamble with your ++ points

 ## Configuring
 - copy `_config.js` to `config.js` and replace with your own info